 The comparison i' < n, used in this example as a loop termination test, checks whether the index i' is smaller than the vector size n.
 If it is, the adequacy of the type term It with respect to the less-than relation ensures that the type term ItPrf t' t represents a proof of the corresponding proposition at the type level, namely LT t' t.
-This proof is then bound to t_1 in the first branch of the if, and the sel construct uses it to verify that the i'-th element of v exists, thus avoiding a second test.
+This proof is then bound to t_1 in the first branch of the it, and the sel construct uses it to verify that the i'-th element of v exists, thus avoiding a second test.
 The type safety of λ_H (Theorem 4.6) guarantees that implementations of sel need not check the subscript at runtime.
 Since the proof t_2 is ignored in the "else" branch, ItPrf t' t is defined to reduce to the trivial proof of True when the value of i' is not less than that of n.

-The usual vector type, which keeps the length packaged with the content, is vector : $$\Omega \rightarrow \Omega$$ vector = $\lambda t : \Omega$. $\exists t' : Nat. snat t' \times vec t' t$
+The usual vector type, which keeps the length packaged with the content, is

+'''

+vector : \Omega \rightarrow \Omega

+vector = \lambda t : \Omega . \exists t' : \text{Nat. snat } t' \times \text{vec } t' t.

+'''